SaluRamos/SubnauticaGBufferExtractorMod/README.md

 The captures will be at "PathToSubnauticaFolder/BepInEx/plugins/GBufferCapture/captures".
 Press NUMBER 9 to toggle fog without affecting captures.

 RECOMMENDATION: I recommend you to use dev commands such as "daynightspeed" to increase light diversity in you dataset.
 SHIFT + ENTER opens command entry.
-Also, remove game GUI from captures pressing F6 hotkey.
+Also, remove game GUI from captures by pressing F6.

 ## Dependecies